cvdlab-courses/cg/lessons/lesson03/readme.md

 ### exercise03

 write a script `exercise03.js` containing a constructor function for a 2DPoint object.
 A point should be described by its `x` and `y` coordinates.

 ### exercise04

+write a script `exercise04.js` containing a contructor function for a Side object.
+a side should be described by its two vertices (i.e. two points).

+### exercise05

-write a script `exercise03.js` containing a constructor function for a Trinagle object.
+write a script `exercise05.js` containing a constructor function for a Trinagle object.
-A triangle should be described by its vertices, which are points.
+A triangle should be described by its three sides.
-A triangle object should be able to compute its own area.
+A triangle object should be able to compute its own perimeter and area (do you remeber the Erone's formula?).